 So What Can the Average Citizen Do?

 Familiarize yourself with invasive species so you know what to look out for.
-See the Massachusetts Office of Coastal Zone Management's (CZM) Identifying Marine Invasive Species web page or download the Massachusetts Department of Conservation and Recreation's (DCR) A Guide to Selected Invasive Non-Native Aquatic Species in Massachusetts (PDF, 1 MB) and MIT Sea Grant's Hitchhikers guide (PDF, 2 MB) to know how to spot these aliens.
+See the Massachusetts Office of Coastal Zone Management's (CZM) Marine Invasive Species Identification Cards or download the Massachusetts Department of Conservation and Recreation's (DCR) A Guide to Selected Invasive Non-Native Aquatic Species in Massachusetts (PDF, 1 MB) and MIT Sea Grant's Hitchhikers guide (PDF, 2 MB) to know how to spot these aliens.

 If you are a boater, it's very important to thoroughly clean your boat's surfaces and dispose of any plant or animal material, which could include invasive species, in a trash can.
 (If there is no trash can handy, you can bag the material, freeze it, and throw it away at home.)
 The Indiana Clean Marina Guidebook (PDF, 490 KB) gives additional information.

 If you use worms or crustaceans for fishing bait, do not release any leftover bait into the water.
 Worms and crustaceans are not regulated in Massachusetts (unlike fish used for bait), and imported, potentially invasive worms have been found in vending machines in New England.
 Dispose of any live bait by freezing it and throwing it away.
 Also, do not discard the bait packing material into the water—it can contain hidden invasives.